tonifrankola/docs-monitor/get-to-know-syskit-monitor/reports/performance-reports/computer-performance.md

 + __Export__ – Save the current report to PDF, Excel, HTML, or CSV files.
 + __Subscription Manager__ – Create, edit, and send subscriptions that contain reports and views.
 Subscriptions can be delivered to email, SharePoint, and FileShare.
 + __Schedule This Report__ – Schedule the current report or view to email, SharePoint, or FileShare.
-+ __Save As View__ – Each report can have different Filters applied – Computers, Disks, Disk Counters, Network Adapters, or Network Counters.
++ __Save As View__ – Each of the reports in this group can have different filters applied – Computers, Disks, Disk Counters, Network Adapters, or Network Counters.
 To create a View, click on the Save As View button on the ribbon, enter the view name, choose the view type and visibility, and click on Save.
 Afterwards, you can __adjust the filters__ on the newly created view, and save the changes by clicking the __Save View Changes__ button on the ribbon.
 + __Drill To Applications__ – Easily drill down from the reports to Application Performance – History by clicking the Drill To Applications button on the ribbon.
 + __Refresh__ – Refresh items in the left navigation panel, filters, and the main view.
 + __Options__ – Allows configuration of options for Report and Dashboard data, Alerts, Export and System Jobs.

+## Detailed Analysis

+The __Detailed Analysis__ report displays the history data for monitored __custom performance counters__, which are assigned to computers through the Monitoring Templates.
+It consists of charts that display detailed statistics for the selected Custom performance metrics, Date Range, and Computers.

+You can choose up to __10 different performance counters to display__ simultaneously for one or more computers.
+This allows you to select specific performance counters on multiple computers and show them in one chart to easily compare their performance.
+In addition, you can choose multiple performance counters for one computer and identify problems causing performance issues on that computer.

+Here are some __tricks__ that will help you use this report more efficiently:

++ Hovering over chart will display a specific tooltip for the selected series.
+The tooltip displays details about the data point the mouse is currently hovering over, such as the computer name, date and time values, and value of the data point.
++ Use the mouse wheel to zoom in and out to view the chart data with maximum precision.
++ When displaying data for multiple computers on one chart, click on a specific series to get detailed info about its values (e.g., last, minimum, maximum and average values).
++ Use the Date Range and performance counters filters to refine results and quickly navigate to the desired data.

+Every chart, i.e. performance counters, in this report has __threshold lines with color ranges__.
+This makes them very useful in the initial step to identify performance bottlenecks and for further detailed analysis.
+When you click on a specific __chart series__, assuming the data for multiple computers is displayed, the associated __warning__ and __critical thresholds__ will be shown.
+The specified warning and critical thresholds are now visualized.
+These data are retrieved from the Monitoring Templates that are applied to computers and can be explored or __re-configured__ on the Administration > Monitoring Templates.

+The __performance counters filter__ is a brand-new filter that is only available on the Detailed Analysis report.
+It consists of __three components__: a search bar, four status filters, and a server/performance counter/instance tree.

+Each of the available components can be selected and shown separately or combined with the other components.
+By checking a specific performance counter or instance in the tree filter, a chart will appear showing the values for that counter or instance.

+The performance counters filter is designed to be a heritable tree structure.
+Checking the parent node will automatically check and display all the child nodes.
+The maximum number of different counters that can be displayed at the same time is 10.
+If the same performance counter is selected on multiple computers, all the values will be displayed on the same chart.

+You can use the search bar to filter computers and performance counter components (e.g., categories, counters, and instances) by their names.
+Checking or unchecking a specific performance counter status in the status filter will display or hide all the counters and instances that correspond to that status.

+> __Please note!__ The Detailed Analysis report will display custom performance data only if one or more [Monitoring Templates](#internal/) has been created and assigned to specific computers or computer groups.

+The __tree structure status__ values on the Detailed Analysis report __change colors__ depending on the defined thresholds for the selected performance counters, which are configured through the [Monitoring Templates](#internal/) category on the __Administration__ tab.

+Custom performance counters can have __four different statuses__ when used to monitor computers:

++ __Healthy (green):__ All performance counter values are within the desired limits.
++ __Warning (yellow):__ One or more performance counter values has crossed the defined warning threshold.
++ __Critical (red):__ One or more performance counter values has crossed the defined critical threshold.
++ __Missing (gray):__ No performance counters can be found in the category.

+If data collection is still in progress or if no performance counters can be found on monitored computers that have one or more Monitoring Templates assigned, they will be __grayed out__ and shown as __Missing__.

+## Alert Overview

+The __Alert Overview__ report displays all critical and warning alerts generated within the selected Date Range.
+It will help you get a clear overview of all the alerts raised in your environment.